 And going from one to two platforms can increase ROI by 19%.

-But all channels aren’t created equal, Search and Social do build long-term ROI but they’re more effective at short-term activation.
+But all channels aren’t created equal, Search and Social can build long-term ROI but they’re more effective at short-term activation.

 On the other hand, TV and online video are more effective at driving long-term effects.

-4.3.
-Changes in pricing and volume effects occur over different timescales
+Changes in pricing and volume occur over different timescales

-This means that your advertising can get people to buy more (Volume effect) a lot quicker than it successfully convinces them to pay more (Pricing effect).
+This means that your advertising can get people to buy more (Volume effect) a lot quicker than it can successfully convince them to pay more (Pricing effect).

-In practice, the brand-building element of a campaign should be evaluated over a period of at least 6 months, whilst activation elements should be evaluated over the short term.
+The brand-building part of your budget should be evaluated over a period of at least 6 months.

 That sums up the 4 basic principles for planning effective advertising campaigns.